-However, it is recognised that until there is a local bottling plant able to directly reuse the glass bottles locally, recycling of intact bottles will be limited to selling it to local junkshops.
-Local reuse of the bottles as containers for other liquids is preferred as one option or crushing and using it as concrete aggregate.
+However, it is recognised that until there is a local bottling plant able to directly reuse the glass bottles locally, recycling of intact bottles will be difficult.
+In current practice, both cullet and glass are recycled by sending it to waste recycle shop.
+The merchant transports recycled materials to sale in other province.

-4.7.3.
+Local reuse of the bottles as containers for other liquids is preferred as one option or crushing and use as concrete aggregate

+4.8.3.
 Plastic Bags